Center for Emerging Pathogens

 Established in 1999, the Ruy V. Lourenço Center for Emerging and Re-Emerging Pathogens supports and fosters collaborative and translational research in infectious diseases that are increasing in frequency and/or becoming resistant to current therapies.
 Laboratory research at the Center is currently supported by $6.7 million in extramural support, over 90 percent of which is NIH funded.
 The nationally recognized faculty of the Center are experts in their fields of research and their collaborative approach continues to generate new discoveries and novel ideas.

 Major projects in the Center include studies of drug-resistant Mycobacterium tuberculosis, and tuberculosis immunity and transmission; bacterial-parasite coinfection; the development of predatory bacteria as novel antimicrobial therapeutic approach; the development of advanced and rapid methods to detect infections both for biodefense and non-defense purposes; investigations of HIV biology and biochemistry aimed at developing new drugs to treat HIV infections; antibacterial drug discovery in pathogens of high medical significance, including agents with potential weapons potential.
 Members of the Center are involved in public health and biodefense policy in national and international arenas, and also lead clinical investigations of tuberculosis transmission, pathogenesis, immunity and strain variation at overseas sites in Uganda, India, Mexico and Brazil.
-The investigators of the Center are funded by the NIH, the DoD, private industry, and other agencies; their total research budget for FY2105 was $14m.

 Dr. Alland has been the principal investigator of multiple NIH grants relating to tuberculosis and biodefense.
 He is currently the Scientific Director of the TB – Clinical Diagnostics Research Consortium (CDRC), a member of the Tuberculosis Transformative Science Group of the AIDS Clinical Trials Group Network, and is a member of the NIH Clinical Research and Field Studies (CRFS) study section.
 For the past 20 years, Dr. Alland has directed a laboratory devoted to studying M. tuberculosis molecular epidemiology and phylogenetics, drug resistance and persistence, and advanced molecular diagnostics.